 It is wise, from time to time, to stop and evaluate our lives as we seek to make the most of them.

-If you are looking for some changes in your financial circumstances, here are the ten best personal finance resolutions to consider.
-Choose just one or two to accomplish in 2020 and you’ll be surprised at the difference in your life:
+If you are looking for some changes in your financial circumstances, here are the ten best personal finance goals to consider.
+Choose just one or two to accomplish now and you’ll be surprised at the difference in your life:

 1. Save $1,000.
 Less than 40% of Americans have one thousand dollars in savings, but almost every successful financial wellness plan available today includes the creation of a $1,000 Emergency Fund.
 Finding that much money overnight might be difficult.
 But if you can find $83/month to put away, you’ll complete this resolution by the end of the year… and be in better financial position than 60% of the country!